The Physician (Dou): Description

 The artwork is a typical Leiden fijnschilders Dutch style "niche painting" of the 17th century.
 It depicts a figure (the physician) holding a bottle of orange liquid up to the light.
 A nosy maid or patient pokes her head around her basket to see what the physician (or, to the maid, her master) is doing.
 The theme is that of a common medical practice of uroscopy, and this popular art subject is commonly called a "piskijker" in Dutch inventories.
 The physician is painted with the features of Dou himself, and another version is in the Kunsthistorisches Museum.
-The relief below the window of children by Francois Duquesnoy was one that Dou repeated for many of his "niche paintings.
+The relief below the window of children by Francois Duquesnoy was one that Dou repeated for many of his “niche paintings.”
+The open book is Andreas Vesalius' 'De human corpora fabrica illustrated by Vesalius and Stephan von Calcar, of the school of Titian, and published in 1543.